danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/4_-_Chapter_4__Enhanced_Breadth_—_Diversifying_and_Transforming (1).md

 **Replit Ghostwriter** — An AI coding assistant built into the Replit online development environment.
 Users get real-time code completions, explanations, and debugging help as they write, making it easier to build and deploy projects directly in the browser.

-Transitioning to audiovisual mediums took another leap with Runway ML, which Miranda decided to leverage to breathe life into the recent team building footage that featured the DriftLoaf and Razorbeam interoffice Olympics.
+Transitioning to audiovisual mediums took another leap with Runway ML, which Eleanor decided to leverage to breathe life into the recent team building footage that featured the DriftLoaf and Razorbeam interoffice Olympics.

-> **WHAT Miranda TYPED:**
+> **WHAT ELEANOR TYPED:**
 > "Blend video clips from our recent team-building events into a cohesive reel that highlights fun and competition."

 > **WHAT SHE GOT:**
 The AI produced a stellar compilation that interwove clips from speed-typing contests to intense chair racing.
 This vibrant amalgamation captured every laugh.
 Elevating the tempers in the room, the video emphasized collaboration.
 "Why have a boring reel of highlights when we can provoke laughter and camaraderie?"
-Miranda quipped, her brilliance shining through.
+Eleanor quipped, her brilliance shining through.

 **Runway ML** — A creative AI platform focused on video and image generation.
 Users generate video clips from text, remove objects from footage, apply visual effects, and edit media using AI tools designed for filmmakers and content creators.